A stochastic volatility model with flexible extremal dependence structure: Introduction

-For GARCH time series \cite{BaDaMi02} show that under general conditions the vectors $(\sigma_{t_1},\ldots,\sigma_{t_d})$ and $(X_{t_1},\ldots,X_{t_d})$ are multivariate regularly varying for all $t_1<\ldots<t_d$, and the same holds true for SV models with heavy-tailed innovations $\eps_t$.
-However, while in the former case the limiting measure $\tilde\nu$ puts mass on $(0,\infty)^d$, it is concentrated on the axes for SV models (cf.\ \cite{DaMi01}).
-This so-called asymptotic independence of lagged returns (and volatilities) renders convergence \eqref{eq:multiregvar} rather uninformative.
-In particular, we can merely conclude that the probability $P(X_0>s_0x,X_h>s_hx)$ of joint exceedances is of smaller order than $P(X_0>x)$ for all $s_0,s_h>0$, but we neither obtain its rate of convergence to 0, nor whether the probability can be standardized in a different way than in \eqref{eq:multiregvar} to obtain a non-trivial limit.
-Therefore, in the case of asymptotic independence there is need for a refined analysis of the second order extremal dependence behavior.
+For GARCH time series, Basrak, Davis and Mikosch \cite{BaDaMi02} show that under general conditions the vectors $(\sigma_{t_1},\ldots,\sigma _{t_d})$ and $(X_{t_1},\ldots,X_{t_d})$ are multivariate regularly varying for all $t_1<\cdots<t_d$, and the same holds true for SV models with heavy-tailed innovations $\eps_t$.
+However, while in the former case the limiting measure $\tilde\nu$ puts mass on $(0,\infty)^d$, it is concentrated on the axes for SV models (cf. Davis and Mikosch \cite{DaMi01}).
+This asymptotic independence of lagged returns (and volatilities) renders convergence (\ref {eqmultiregvar}) rather uninformative.
+In particular, we can merely conclude that the probability $P(X_0>x,X_h>x)$ of joint exceedances is of smaller order than $P(X_0>x)$ for all $h \neq0$, but we neither obtain its rate of convergence to 0, nor whether the probability can be standardized in a different way than in (\ref{eqmultiregvar}) to obtain a non-trivial limit.
+Therefore, in the case of asymptotic independence there is need for a refined analysis of the second-order extremal dependence behavior.

 This can be most elegantly done in the framework of regular variation on the cone $\mathbb{E}^d:=(0, \infty)^d$.
-In what follows, we use the abbreviation $ \min(\mathbf{z}):=\min\{z_1, \dots, z_d\}$ for $\mathbf{z}=(z_1, \dots, z_d) \in \R^d$.
-Now, instead of \eqref{eq:multiregvar}, we assume that there exists a measure $\nu\ne 0$ on $\B(\E^d)$ which is finite on $(x,\infty)^d$ for all $x>0$ such that
+In what follows, we use the abbreviation $ \min(\mathbf{z}):=\min\{ z_1, \dots, z_d\}$ for $\mathbf{z}=(z_1, \dots, z_d) \in\R^d$.
+Now, instead of (\ref{eqmultiregvar}), we assume that there exists a measure $\nu\ne0$ on $\mathcal{B}(\E^d)$ which is finite on $(x,\infty)^d$ for all $x>0$ such that

-for all Borel sets $B \subset \mathbb{E}^d$ with $\nu(\partial B)=0$ that are bounded away from the topological boundary
+for all Borel sets $B \subset\mathbb{E}^d$ with $\nu(\partial B)=0$ that are bounded away from the topological boundary